Adarshh9/House-Price-Prediction-Web-Application/README.md

 2. Click the "Estimate Price" button to obtain the estimated price of the house.

 ```

-## Contact
+### Contributing

-For any questions or suggestions, please feel free to contact us at [akesherwani900@gmail.com](mailto:akesherwani900@gmail.com).
+Contributions to this project are welcome.
+If you find any issues or want to enhance the project, feel free to create a pull request.